Categories

 Are Multiconductor cables protected against the marine environment?

-Both the shielded multiconductor cable and unshielded multiconductor cable that we offer are built to handle tough marine conditions.
+The marine environment is unforgiving which is why we ensured that both the shielded multiconductor cable and unshielded multiconductor cable we offer are built to handle the toughest marine conditions.
 They carry two layers of high-quality durable PVC insulation.
-This serves to protect the wires while making them easier to route at the same time.
-To be clear, the cables themselves are more than suitable for the marine environment however, it is important to create the proper connection points to prevent any chance of corrosion.
-That is to say, if you leave the conductors partially exposed or neglect to properly seal the connection points, then you may run into an issue.
-The easiest way to avoid this is to use approved terminals and cover any exposed conductor area with epoxy lined heat shrink.
+This serves to protect the wires while making them easier to route at the same time due to their flexibility.
+These cables are used in more than the marine environment, as they can be found in multiple types of industrial applications.
+The point is that the multiconductor cables we offer are designed to last.
+To ensure their longevity, use approved terminals and cover any exposed conductor area with epoxy-lined heat shrink.

 Where is multiconductor cable implemented?